rust-lang/rust/text/0000-api-evolution.md

 ### Principles of the policy

-The basic design of the policy is that **minor changes should require at most a few local *annotations* to the code you are developing, and in principle no changes to your dependencies.**
+The basic design of the policy is that **the same code should be able to run against different minor revisions**.
+Furthermore, minor changes should require at most a few local *annotations* to the code you are developing, and in principle no changes to your dependencies.

 In more detail: